-Set forth below are certain defined terms used in the Certificate of Designations and the Exchange Indenture.
-Reference is made to the Certificate of Designations and the Exchange Indenture for a full disclosure of all such terms, as well as any other capitalized terms used herein for which no definition is provided.
+Set forth below are certain defined terms used in the Indenture.
+Reference is made to the Indenture for a full disclosure of all such terms, as well as any other capitalized terms used herein for which no definition is provided.